-I was camping at Rifle River Recreation Area and the nice people camping next to me said hi, and we got to talking, I told them I take pics of Michigan, and they asked me if I had been to the “secret bunker”.
+I was camping and the nice people camping next to me said hi, and we got to talking, I told them I take pics of Michigan, and they asked me if I had been to the “secret bunker”.
 What secret bunker?
-And they told me of this concrete bunker of the road near the viewing tower.
+And they told me of this concrete bunker in the Rifle River Recreation area off the road near the viewing tower.
 I have been to the park several times before and have never noticed it.
 There is a sign on the tower that said the property originally belonged to Harry M. Jewett, but I really did not think much about it, I just figured he was some farmer and had a little cabin or something.
 Doing some research on the internets I found out all sorts of interesting facts about him and the lodge he built.

 Harry Mulford “Hal” Jewett was born in Elmira, NY in 1870 and was a world class athlete for the University of Notre Dame.
 He was a two-time US National champion and he set the American record for the 220 yard dash in 1891 and in the triple jump in 1890.
 He also equaled the World Record for the 220-yard dash in 1892.
 He scored the very first touchdown for Notre Dame Football in a game against the University of Michigan on April 20, 1888, Michigan did win the Game 26-6.
 (It was said that the Wolverine fans in Ann Arbor were upset that the team was scored on by Notre Dame since It was the first time in over 4 years the team had allowed an opposing team to get a touchdown)

 After graduating from college and serving in the Navy during the Spanish-American war he eventually became the president of the Paige Motor Car Company in Detroit.
 Paige even built a low price model named the Jewett.